-Professor Stephen (Steve) Pointing is Director of the Division of Science at Yale-NUS College in Singapore and specialises in Environmental Studies.
-Professor Pointing earned degrees in biochemistry and microbiology from the United Kingdom.
-He won the prestigious Sainsbury Scholarship for postgraduate environmental research at the Bermuda Ocean Institute, and was awarded a PhD in marine microbiology in 1995.
-Professor Pointing received his MBA in Education Management from Leicester University in 2010.
-Prior to joining Yale-NUS, he held academic positions in the UK, Hong Kong, Japan and New Zealand.
+Professor Stephen (Steve) Pointing is Director of the Science Division and Professor of Environmental Studies at Yale-NUS College in Singapore.
+Professor Pointing earned a BSc Biochemistry and MSc Microbiology in the UK.
+He won the prestigious Sainsbury Scholarship for postgraduate environmental research at the Bermuda Ocean Institute, and was awarded a PhD Marine Microbiology in 1995.
+Professor Pointing gained his MBA Education Management from Leicester University in 2010.
+Prior to joining Yale-NUS he held academic positions in the United Kingdom, Hong Kong, Japan and New Zealand.

 Professor Pointing has spent over 20 years researching extreme environments finding microbial life where it should not exist, and this work has taken him all over the world from tropical hot springs to Himalayan lakes and Antarctic deserts.
 He has published some of the pivotal findings in his field and led several large international research projects.
 Professor Pointing is an award-winning teacher with a passion for making environmental issues exciting and societally relevant in the classroom.
 He is also very active in science communication and outreach, having made over 200 television and radio appearances commenting on environmental issues.

-Professor Pointing’s research addresses fundamental questions in biogeography: the science of understanding spatial and temporal distributions for life.
-Current research projects include mapping microbes in the built environment, assessing intercontinental dispersal of microbes in desert dust, and evaluating autonomous rovers in the search for microbial life on the surface of Mars.
+Professor Pointing’s research addresses fundamental questions in microbial biogeography: the science of understanding spatial and temporal distributions for microbial life.
+Research projects have addressed patterns of microbial diversity in response to extreme environmental stress and airborne dispersal of microorganisms over intercontinental distances.
+Other unusual interests include mapping microorganisms in the built environment and evaluating autonomous rovers in the search for microbial life on the surface of Mars.

 Professor Pointing has published over 100 journal and book publications, for a full list of publications and citation metrics please refer to his Google Scholar Citations.